Children’s Religious Exploration

 With Rev. Maddie Sifantus

 About one Sunday a month we gather after coffee hour to share thoughts on the day’s service, the monthly theme , as well as ideas, information, concerns for our community and the world.
+Open to youth and adults.
 Bring a bag lunch if you wish.

 All Church Read